sahildari/secure-coding-examples/Unrestriced File Upload/README.md

 # Unrestricted File Upload

 __Unrestricted File Upload__, as the name suggests, the file uploads are possible with minimal restrictions or no restrictions at all.
-When the developers don't put the File Upload Restrictions on the server-side code, the __attackers__ are able to upload __Malicious File__ with __Dangerous Types__, which can in turn result more severe issues.
+When the developers don't put the File Upload Restrictions on the server-side code, the **attackers** are able to upload **Malicious File** with **Dangerous Types**, which can in turn result more severe issues.

+You can use the repo as refernce to fix the Unrestricted File Upload issue [CWE-434](https://cwe.mitre.org/data/definitions/434.html)

 ## Mitigation

-Unrestricted File Upload issues can be mitigated by putting Restrictions on everything possible for the file like __filename, file extensions, Content Type, Magic Numbers__.
+Unrestricted File Upload issues can be mitigated by putting Restrictions on everything possible for the file like **filename, file extensions, Content Type, Magic Numbers**.

 The Unrestricted File Upload logic checks for the following:
 - The Filename Validation, to only contain Alphanumeric values with the help of regex.